 Field Name Length (Start position) Definition Legitimate Value(s) Comments Format 1 Identifies the format of the item.
-"0" - Null or Test " 1 " - Letter " 2 " - Large Letter Format is Numeric only.
-Version ID 1 Identifies the barcode version.
+"0" - Null or Test "1" - Mailmark Letter "2" - Mailmark Large Letter "3" - Reserved for future use "4" - Parcel Format is Numeric only.
+Please note: it is a mandatory requirement to select the 'format' Version ID 1 Identifies the barcode version.
 Currently " 1 " - For Mailmark barcodes ("0" & "2" to "9" and "A" to "Z") Format is Numeric only.

 Field Name Length (Start position) Definition Legitimate Value(s) Comments Class 1 Identifies the class of the item.
-"0" - Null or Test "1" - 1C (Retail) "2" - 2C (Retail) "3" - 3C (Retail) "4" - Premium (Retail Publishing Mail) "5" - Deferred (Retail) "6" - Air (Retail) "7" - Surface (Retail) "8" - Premium (Network Access) "9" - Standard (Network Access) Format is Numeric Supply Chain ID 2 or 6 Identifies the unique group of customers (participants) involved in the mailing.
+"0" - Null or Test "1" - 1C (Retail) "2" - 2C (Retail) "3" - 3C (Retail) "4" - Premium (Retail Publishing Mail) "5" - Deferred (Retail) "6" - Air (Retail) "7" - Surface (Retail) "8" - Premium (Network Access) "9" - Standard (Network Access) "A to D" and "F to Z" - Spare "E" - 4 Day Economy (Network Access) Format is Numeric Supply Chain ID 2 or 6 Identifies the unique group of customers (participants) involved in the mailing.
 "00 to 99" or "000000" to "999999" Format is Numeric only.
 Consolidator SCIDs are 2 digits; all other 4 state SCIDs are 6 digits.
 Where a Consolidator SCID is less than 2 digits or other SCID are less than 6 digits they should be filled with preceding '0's Item ID 8 Identifies the unique item within the Supply Chain.
-"00000000" to "9999999" Format is Numeric only.
+"0000000" to "9999999" Format is Numeric only.

 Field Name Length (Start position) Definition Legitimate Value(s) Comments Destination Post Code plus Delivery Point Suffix (DPS) 9 Contains the Postcode of the destination with DPS If inland the Postcode/DP contains the following number of characters.
 Area (1 or 2) District (1 or 2) Sector (1) Unit (2) DPS (2) The Postcode and DPS must comply with a valid PAF® format (see Appendix B).
 If there was no DPS and a Unit is present then a default 9Z DP shall be used.
 Note: 4-state Mailmark barcode encoder applications require all Postcodes to be of the same length (9 Characters) (with the exception of International - see below).
 To achieve this, padding "space" characters will need to be added at the end of the Postcode/DP string prior to the data being sent to the encoder application.
 Decoder applications will not remove these padding characters such that the output Postcode/DP string is always 9 characters.
 If International (nb potential future use only), then "XY11" shall be used as the Outward element with no Inward or DP as follows: "XY11" Format is C40 Alpha & Numeric.
-Note: The PAF compliant Outward Postcodes must be one of the following 6 formats: (A=Alpha N=Numeric) ANA, AAN, AANN, AANA, AN, ANN and must not contain "space" characters.
+Note: The PAF compliant Outward Postcodes must be one of the following 6 formats: (A=Alpha N=Numeric) ANA, AAN, AAN, AANA, ANN and must not contain "space" characters.
 If no DPS, default 9Z must be used rather than spaces.
 If no postcode information is available in PAF® this field should be populated with XY72LT9Z.